“Men have become the tools of their tools.” – Henry David Thoreau

 You can set recurring reports for a set of keywords and even send them to other teams.
-Great, simple tool for rank tracking.
+A great, simple tool for rank tracking.

 Google Search Console is the staple, the bread and butter, of the tools an SEO uses frequently.

-Everyone should at least know how to use Search Console.
+Everyone should at least know how to use the Search Console.
 Using it, you can:

 - Make sure that Google can access your content

-- Submit new content for crawling and remove content you don’t want shown in search results
+- Submit new content for crawling and remove content you don’t want to be shown in search results

-- Create and monitor content that delivers visually engaging search results
+- Create and monitor the content that delivers visually engaging search results

 - Maintain your site with minimal disruption to search performance